 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-Contractor shall pay royalty
+] [Royalty payment]

 A Contractor, from the date of commencement of Commercial Production, shall pay a royalty in respect of the Mineral-bearing ore sold or removed without sale from the Contract Area as determined pursuant to paragraph 1 of Section 8 of the Annex to the Agreement in accordance with the applicable Standard.
+[This provision is without prejudice to Article 10(3) of Annex III to the Convention.]

+Regulation 64ter: Environmental costs

+The financial terms of a contract shall reflect the environmental externalities of the exploitation activities permitted under the contract and throughout the value chain.
+To this end, the Authority shall levy a further royalty reflecting environmental externalities in accordance with Regulation 64quarter.
+The further royalty shall complement the royalty provided for in Regulation 64.

+Regulation 64 quarter: Further royalty reflecting environmental costs

+1. Environmental externalities to be taken into account under Regulation 64bis shall initially encompass at least the following aspects:

+a.
+Future value of genetic material for use in pharmaceutical and biotechnological applications;

+b.
+Existence and bequest values for preservation of remote and largely unknown biodiversity in the Area, and potential monetary values globally;

+c.
+Carbon emissions and the impact of mining activities on carbon sequestration by benthic and pelagic ecosystems.

+2. Further environmental externalities shall be taken into account in accordance with the relevant standard.

+3. Environmental externalities shall be calculated using best available science and natural capital economics in accordance with the relevant standard.

+4. The Council shall set an applicable further royalty rate which shall reflect the environmental externalities as calculated in accordance with the relevant Standard.

 Please indicate the rationale for the proposal.
 [150-word limit]